-7. 4 Mile Road Additional Right of Way Consideration needs to be given to requiring greater setbacks for buildings along 4 Mile Road as future widening may require additional right-ofeither extend Aldun Ridge north to Alpine Church Street or develop Syracuse Avenue south to the service drive in the Churchill Place apartment complex.
+7. 4 Mile Road Additional Right of Way Consideration needs to be given to requiring greater setbacks for buildings along 4 Mile Road as future widening may require additional right-ofdriving conditions in this area, the number and placement of 8.
+Aldun Ridge Extended Obtain necessary right-of-way and either extend Aldun Ridge north to Alpine Church Street or develop Syracuse Avenue south to the service drive in the Churchill Place apartment complex.